 A new Paint 3D application included with Windows 10 allows you to work with and create 3D models.
 You can scan an object with a smartphone using the “Windows Capture 3D Experience” and then insert it into a Paint 3D scene and modify it.
 Microsoft showed this off using a Windows Phone, but said it envisioned this being possible on any device—in other words, iPhone and Android users should be able to do this, too.

 The Microsoft Edge browser now supports 3D content.
-It can be used to upload and download 3D models from a community website, including models exported from Minecraft and SketchUp.
+It can be used to upload and download 3D models—including models exported from Minecraft and SketchUp—from Remix3D, a community website created by Microsoft.
 Windows can then print any type of 3D model to a 3D printer, which means Minecraft players can bring their creations into the real world.

 Windows now comes with a “View 3D Preview” app that allows everyone to open 3D models, view, rotate around, and zoom in.
 Currently, it supports .fbx and .3mf file types.